FrancoLiberali/cql/docs/cql/quickstart.rst

   package conditions

-  //go:generate badaas-cli gen conditions ../models
+  //go:generate cql-cli gen conditions ../models

-Then, you can generate the conditions using `badaas-cli` as described in the README.md.
+Then, you can generate the conditions using `cql-cli` as described in the README.md.

-In main.go create a main function that creates a :ref:`gorm.DB <badaas-orm/concepts:GormDB>` that allows connection with the database and call the :ref:`AutoMigrate <badaas-orm/concepts:auto migration>` method with the models you want to be persisted:
+In main.go create a main function that creates a :ref:`gorm.DB <cql/concepts:GormDB>` that allows connection with the database and call the :ref:`AutoMigrate <cql/concepts:auto migration>` method with the models you want to be persisted:

 .. code-block:: go